dbalan/pipet/README.md

   - [ ] Search full text, with a flag to search command
   - [ ] Try to abstract snippet id from operations.
   - [ ] Tests, would like more tests.
+  - [ ] Add an archive flag for search, the data is not deleted, but is not exposed unless user turns on another flag.

 ## Hacking
 0. Uses [dep](https://golang.github.io/dep/) for dependency management.